fjp/ppp/ch5-errors/drill/README.md

 13. `vector<char> v(5); for (int i=0; 0<v.size(); ++i) ; cout << "Success!\n";`

 Output of this fragment is `Success!` but there are two logic errors:
-- The semicolon after the condition of the for statement ends this loop statement and executes the following statement `cout << "Success!\n";`.
+- The semicolon after the condition and control variable `i` of the for statement ends this loop statement and executes the following statement `cout << "Success!\n";`.
 To fix this the semecolon needs to be removed.
 - The logical comparison of `0<v.size()` is always true if `vector` `v` contains elements.
 Here the solution is to use the iterator variable `i` instead of `0`.

 After fixing these logic errors, the output is five times `Success!`: